Overview

 Association members pay a fee for individualized farm management assistance and access to educational opportunities throughout the year.
 Association field staff work directly with members to improve record keeping and provide a comprehensive farm financial and profitability analysis.

-There are currently over 110 farm members in the Southwest Farm Business Management Association.
+There are currently 130 farm members in the Southwest Farm Business Management Association.
 Learn more about the benefits of membership.

 Contact Information: